What Home Insurance Actually Covers for Water Damage

 What's the difference between flood damage and water damage for insurance purposes?

-Water damage (covered) comes from inside the home — like a burst pipe or appliance failure.
+Water damage (covered) comes from inside the home, like a burst pipe or appliance failure.
 Flood damage (not covered by standard homeowners insurance) refers to water that originates outside and travels over the ground before entering your home, such as overflowing rivers or heavy rainfall runoff.
-To cover flood damage, you need a separate flood insurance policy through the NFIP or a private insurer.
+To cover flood damage, you need a separate flood insurance policy through the NFIP or a private insurer, with the NFIP averaging $976 per year nationally in 2026.

-How much does a sewer backup endorsement cost?
+How much does a sewer backup endorsement cost in 2026?

-A water/sewer backup endorsement typically costs between $30 and $350 per year, depending on your insurer, location, and the coverage limit you choose.
-Coverage limits generally range from $5,000 to $25,000.
-Given that sewer backup cleanups can cost tens of thousands of dollars, this endorsement is widely considered one of the best-value additions you can make to your homeowners policy.
+A water/sewer backup endorsement typically costs between $50 and $250 per year, with some carriers offering entry-level coverage for as little as $30.
+Coverage limits generally range from $5,000 to $25,000 per occurrence.
+Given that sewer backup cleanups average $3,000 to $15,000 (and severe cases can exceed $50,000), this endorsement is widely considered one of the best-value additions you can make to your homeowners policy.

 What happens if my water damage claim is denied?